neuroinformatics-unit/software-skills/docs/source/courses/video-analysis.md

 ### General Software Requirements

 :::{note}
-If you are an incoming PhD student attending the entire [General Software Skills for Systems Neuroscience](general-software-skills) course, you may have already installed the general software requirements during Day 1 and can skip this section.
+If you are an incoming PhD student attending the full [General Software Skills for Systems Neuroscience](general-software-skills) course and have already installed the general software requirements on Day 1, you may skip this section.
 :::

 - An IDE for Python programming.
 We recommend one of the following: